tomascherian/tp/docs/UserGuide.md

 ### Saving the data

 AdresSoC data (both the contact list and the meeting list) is saved in the hard disk automatically after any command that changes the data.
-It is saved as a JSON file `[JAR file location]/data/addressoc.json`.
 There is no need to save manually.

 ### Editing the data file

-Advanced users are welcome to update data directly by editing the JSON file where the data had been saved.
+Advanced users are welcome to update data directly by editing the JSON file where the data is saved.
+To do so, navigate to the folder containing the `addressoc.jar` file to find a folder called `data`.
+Access the folder and edit the `addressoc.json` file found inside.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 If your changes to the data file makes its format invalid, AddressSoC will discard all data and start with an empty data file at the next run.